Exception Safety

 Exercise 1: Refactor Unsafe Code

-}Hint: Think about it — if read_and_process throws an exception, which resources will leak?
-Rewrite using RAII principles; FILE* can be managed using a custom guard class.
+}Hint: Think about it—if process throws an exception, which resources will leak?
+Rewrite using RAII principles; FILE* can be managed by a custom guard class.

 Exercise 2: Implement ScopedFile

-Write a ScopedFile class yourself — the constructor accepts a file path and mode, and calls std::fopen; the destructor calls std::fclose.
-Disable copying (because copying would cause the same FILE* to be fclose twice), but support move semantics.
+Write a ScopedFile class yourself—the constructor accepts a file path and mode, calls fopen; the destructor calls fclose.
+Requirement: disable copying (because copying would cause the same FILE* to be fclose'd twice), but support move semantics.
 Reference interface:

 class ScopedFile {